justinm329/Blockfi-Case-Study/README.md

  ### What specific financial problem is the company or project trying to solve?

 * One of the problems the company is trying to solve is helping people to recieve loans in a non traditional way.
 Instead of going to a bank to apply for a loan, if you have a crypto asset you can use that as collateral for a loan.
 This is really good for people with terrible credit scores since they do not check FICO scores.
 It is also great for people who are in parts of the world where it is nearly impossible to get a loan.
-In Veneszula where there currency is basically worthless getting a loan can be really hard, however if they have crypto they can use it as collateral to obtain USD.
+In Veneszula where there currency is basically worthless getting a loan is almost impossible, but if they have crypto they can use it as collateral to obtain USD.
 They want to have crypto owners have another way to use there asset than just as a store of value.

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customer?

-*Main customer for this company are the people who own cryptocurrencies.
+* The main customer for this company are the people who own cryptocurrencies.
 Since there main products are accounts that pay interest on your cryto and you can borrow against your crypto.
 According to Businessinsider there are around 106 million people who are using cryptocurrencies worldwide.
 Anybody who owns crypto is able to use Blockfi.
 Once they come out with their credit card they will be able to expand there custoemr base.
 It will go from someone who has crypto to someone who doesn't need to own any, as long as they have good credit they can get approved.

 ### What solution does this company offer that their competitors do not or cannot offer?

 * Since Blockfi was the first company to begin the crypto collatorized loans, it has gained an excellent reputation since it first started.
 They have many investors backing them are are always finding new ways to make there company stand out from the rest.
 They were the first company to let people use their crypto in an alternative way that just a store of value.
 Most people who got into crypto use used it in there portfolio or just buy low and sell high to earn gains.
 Blockfi's main goal was to be able to use the crypto technology as something other than a store of value.
 So they came up with the idea of collaterized loans backed by users crypto assets.
 This enables the user to use there crypto in another way that was not initally possible in the early parts of this industry.
 When Blockfi first started in 2017 there was not a platform to do this so once it picked up in the crypto world people and investors saw the value this could add and have been using and supporting it since.

 ### Which technologies are they currently using, how are they implementing them?
 Blockfi is currently using cryptocurrencies to help their users earn interest, obtain loans and to buy, sell, or exchange your crypto as well.
 They are one of the first companies to let clients use their crypto other than a store of value.
+Blockfi also uses blockchain technology to run its products.
+This helps ther users have have a clear understanding on how the process works and keeps it simply.
+The other beenfit it has on its users is that it is relatively fast to get approved for there loan.
+The applicaion process takes around 5 to 10 mintes and then oonce approved funding happens within an hour or hour and half.
 They currently use the following languages to develop all their programs and website: NGINX, HTML5, PostgreSQL, CSS 3, React, React Native, Amazon EC2, Typescript and Javascript.
 Using these languages helps give the customer an easy way to navigate their website and give them the most up today information.
 These languages also help them develop and maintain the products the currently have.
 ## Landscape:

 ### What domain of the financial industry is the company in?